DMT: Dynamic Mutual Training for Semi-Supervised Learning: Preliminaries

 \begin{enumerate} \item \textbf{Entropy minimization.} Predictive entropy is minimized for a model to make decisions on unlabeled data, which is apparently better than not making any decisions at all \cite{grandvalet2005semi}. \item \textbf{Consistency regularization.} Prediction should remain consistent when unlabeled data is perturbed by data augmentation \cite{tarvainen2017mean}. \item \textbf{Disagreement-based.} Multiple classifiers should reach an agreement on unlabeled data predictions \cite{qiao2018deep}. \end{enumerate}

 First, we focus on entropy minimization \cite{grandvalet2005semi} and summarize self-training methods as two types, online and offline.
-Then, we explain how consistency regularization can be integrated.
-Finally, in Section \ref{sec:4}, we further integrate the disagreement principle in our proposed method.
+Then, we briefly describe the other two types of approaches: consistency regularization and disagreement-based methods.
+After that, we explain how consistency regularization can be integrated.
+Finally, we introduce the pseudo label noise problem, and how our method incorporating the inter-model disagreement can address it.